-Failure analysis (FA) is a multidisciplinary scientific field, connecting areas of engineering from diverse backgrounds and bodies of knowledge.
-From applied mechanics to electrochemistry and corrosion and from numerical modeling, to the understanding of surface science and tribology.
-The complexity of the nature of the subject requires the embracing of various engineering disciplines, to succeed high process performance and effective root-cause analysis, which is the core and the central objective of the failure investigation process.
-The following section is addressed to simple fracture (both ductile and brittle modes), fundamentals of fracture mechanics, fracture toughness testing, the ductile-to-brittle transition, pressurized thermal shocks, fatigue, and creep.
+Failure analysis (FA) is a multidisciplinary scientific field connecting areas of engineering from diverse backgrounds and bodies of knowledge.
+From applied mechanics to electrochemistry and corrosion and from numerical modeling to understanding surface science and tribology.
+The complexity of the nature of the subject requires embracing various engineering disciplines to succeed in high process performance and effective root-cause analysis, which is the core and central objective of the failure investigation process.
+The following section is addressed simple fracture (both ductile and brittle modes), fundamentals of fracture mechanics, fracture toughness testing, ductile-to-brittle transition, pressurized thermal shocks, fatigue, and creep.

 - Fracture of Material.
 A fracture is the separation of an object or material into two or more pieces under the action of stress.
 Engineers need to understand fracture mechanisms.
-There are fractures (e.g., brittle fracture), which occur under specific conditions without warning and can cause major damage to materials.
-Brittle fracture occurs suddenly and catastrophically without any warning.
-This is a consequence of the spontaneous and rapid crack propagation.
-However, for ductile fracture, the presence of plastic deformation gives warning that failure is imminent, allowing preventive measures to be taken.
+Some fractures (e.g., brittle fractures) occur under specific conditions without warning and can cause major damage to materials.
+A brittle fracture occurs suddenly and catastrophically without any warning.
+This is a consequence of spontaneous and rapid crack propagation.
+However, for ductile fractures, the presence of plastic deformation gives a warning that failure is imminent, allowing preventive measures to be taken.
 A detailed understanding of how fracture occurs in materials may be assisted by the study of fracture mechanics.

 - Fatigue of Material.
-In materials science, fatique is the weakening of a material caused by cyclic loading that results in progressive, brittle and localized structural damage.
-Once a crack has initiated, each loading cycle will grow the crack a small amount, even when repeated alternating or cyclic stresses are of an intensity considerably below the normal strength.
+In materials science, fatigue is the weakening of a material caused by cyclic loading, resulting in progressive, brittle, and localized structural damage.
+Once a crack has been initiated, each loading cycle will grow the crack a small amount, even when repeated alternating or cyclic stresses are of an intensity considerably below the normal strength.
 The stresses could be due to vibration or thermal cycling.
 Fatigue damage is caused by: